 This document (the “Responsible Investment Policy” or the “Policy”) has the objective to formulate our commitment to a responsible investment strategy and how we incorporate Environmental, Social & Governance (“ESG”) considerations into our investment procedures and decision-making processes.
-Drafted under the responsibility of the Board of Directors, it must be read in parallel with the other documents describing our investment strategy, and notably our Mission and Vision statements as set out on our website (www.sofinagroup.com).
+Drafted under the responsibility of the Board of Directors, it must be read in parallel with the other documents describing our investment strategy, and notably our Mission statement.

 1. Sofina’s commitment